 Containers in Stacklane are an important modeling concept.
-They creates a strong one-to-many, or parent/child relationship.
+They create a strong one-to-many, or parent/child relationship.
 A container may have many kinds of children, but a child may only have one kind of container/parent.
-For example, "Account/X" and "Account/Y", but there would never be another parent for "X" besides "Account".
+For example, List ▶ Note and List ▶ Task, but there would never be another parent for "Task" besides "List".
 The container (parent) is always a Universal type.

 List and contained model named